 - If after such consultation the administration determines to take action to curtail an activity of the University with or without the concurrence of the Senate, the administration shall make an attempt to continue those faculty members who will be affected by such action, by transfer to other faculty positions so far as feasible.
 If such transfer is not deemed feasible by the administration, the President shall send the following written notice to (1) each faculty member whose employment the University proposes to terminate and who either has tenure at the time such notice is given or, by the operation of the University’s tenure principles, will have tenure at the time of the proposed termination and (2) each faculty member on term appointment whose employment the University proposes to terminate prior to the expiration of such term.
-The President’s notice shall state that the University is engaged in proceedings that may result in termination of the faculty member’s employment; that, if it is finally decided that his or her employment will be terminated, such termination will become effective not less than one year from the date of receipt of such notice; and that he or she may request a hearing before the Committee on Academic Freedom and Responsibility of his or her faculty (unless the administration proposes to terminate the employment of an entire faculty, in which case the notice shall state that the faculty member may request a hearing before the Senate’s Committee on Academic Freedom and Responsibility).
+The President’s notice shall state that the University is engaged in proceedings that may result in termination of the faculty member’s employment; that, if it is finally decided that the faculty member's employment will be terminated, such termination will become effective not less than one year from the date of receipt of such notice; and that the faculty member may request a hearing before the Committee on Academic Freedom and Responsibility of their faculty (unless the administration proposes to terminate the employment of an entire faculty, in which case the notice shall state that the faculty member may request a hearing before the Senate’s Committee on Academic Freedom and Responsibility).

-- Each faculty member so notified may request a hearing by sending a written request therefore to the chair of the appropriate committee within thirty days of his or her receipt of the President’s notice.
-The faculty member’s failure to request a hearing before the committee shall be a waiver of his/her right to request the hearing before the committee.
-The faculty member shall accompany his/her request with a statement in which he/she may make one or more of the following charges:
+- Each faculty member so notified may request a hearing by sending a written request therefore to the chair of the appropriate committee within thirty days of the faculty member's receipt of the President’s notice.
+The faculty member’s failure to request a hearing before the committee shall be a waiver of the faculty member's right to request the hearing before the committee.
+The faculty member shall accompany the request with a statement in which they may make one or more of the following charges:

-- that the administration is not acting in good faith to remove him or her on the grounds of financial exigency;
+- that the administration is not acting in good faith to remove the faculty member on the grounds of financial exigency;

-- that it is possible for him or her to be assigned to other duties, the nature of which shall be described in his or her statement.
+- that it is possible for the faculty member to be assigned to other duties, the nature of which shall be described in the faculty member's statement.

-In his/her statement, the faculty member shall specify in as much detail as is practicable the reasons for his/her charge or charges.
-The faculty member shall send a copy of his/her statement to the President.
+In the statement, the faculty member shall specify in as much detail as is practicable the reasons for their charge or charges.
+The faculty member shall send a copy of the statement to the President.
 The President shall furnish the faculty member and the committee with a written answer to the faculty member’s charges.

 - If the faculty member charges that the administration is not acting in good faith, the President shall send a written notice to each faculty member affected by the proposed curtailment, stating that the recipient may join in the hearing.
 The President shall also furnish each such faculty member with a copy of the charges made by the faculty member initially requesting the hearing and a copy of the answer thereto.

-A faculty member who receives such notice and who does not, within ten days following receipt of such notice, deliver to the chair of the committee a written statement of his/her intention to join in the hearing and of his/her reasons therefore, shall thereby waive his/her right thereafter to request a hearing on the charge that the administration is not acting in good faith.
-A faculty member’s failure to join in such a hearing shall not be a waiver of his/her right to request a hearing on the possibility of his or her own reassignment.
+A faculty member who receives such notice and who does not, within ten days following receipt of such notice, deliver to the chair of the committee a written statement of the faculty member's intention to join in the hearing and of their reasons therefore, shall thereby waive their right thereafter to request a hearing on the charge that the administration is not acting in good faith.
+A faculty member’s failure to join in such a hearing shall not be a waiver of the faculty member's right to request a hearing on the possibility of their own reassignment.